Unit: Membrane Trafficking and Pathogenesis

 For this purpose we had already obtained stable clones of FRT and MDCK cells expressing different chimeric proteins fused to GFP and set up an assay to study transport in basal conditions using a microscopy-based imaging system and deconvolution software.
 We had found that GFP-GPI is basolateral in FRT cells and apical in MDCK cells, whereas a GFP-TM construct containing the transmembrane and cytosolic domains of the LDL (low density lipoprotein) receptor is basolateral in both cells.
 We have further utilized this approach to characterize the kinetics of the basolateral and apical trafficking of these fluorescent markers and the characteristics of the post TGN carriers.
 We have followed the kinetics of emptying of the Golgi apparatus and plasma membrane arrival after block at 20°C and we have been able to determine the size and velocity of post-TGN intermediates arriving at the apical and basolateral plasma membranes in FRT and MDCK cells.
 This work is still in progress and has been done both using the CID at Pasteur and in collaboration with Dr Fogarty at the University of Massachussets (USA).

 We and others have demonstrated that raft-association depends on the GPI anchor.
 However this event is not sufficient to determine apical sorting, which we believe occurs following "concentration and stabilization" of the protein in these microdomains probably through interaction via protein ectodomains.
 By using a biochemichal approach we found that only apical and not basolateral GPI-anchored proteins form high molecular weight oligomers.
-We believe that stabilization in rafts could occur because of protein oligomerization.
+In the last year, we have demonstrated that oligomerization stabilize the protein into rafts (Paladino et al, 2004).
+In parallel, we are studying the mechanism responsible for oligomerization of apical GPI proteins.
 We plan to analyse these oligomers by mass spectrometry to eventually identify a putative sorter molecule.

 Furthermore in order to analyse the role of the GPI anchor and of the ectodomain in the sorting event we have transfected different GPI-anchored and transmembrane (TM) proteins in MDCK and FRT cells.
 By chemical cross-linking and co-immunoprecipitation protocols we have preliminary results suggesting that two different GPI-proteins are in the same complex, from which TM proteins are excluded.
 A parallel approach to analyse proximity of GPI and TM proteins at the cell surface and in the TGN (during their sorting) is by analysing FRET.
 To this aim we will use both classical FRET (using the CFP/YFP pair) and anisotropy studies (using GFP).
-In the last months we have prepared CFP/YFP and GFP constructs fused to different GPI anchors (from PLAP, DAF, FR, and PrP).
-We are currently transfecting them in pairs in order to obtain stable clones and to analyse FRET and/or anisotropy.
+We have prepared CFP/YFP and GFP constructs fused to different GPI anchors (from PLAP, DAF, FR, and PrP) and we have transfected them in pairs in order to obtain stable clones and to analyse FRET and/or anisotropy.

-In addition, to see whether there are some important differences in the GPI anchor between apical and basolateral GPI proteins we have purified different apical and basolateral GPI-anchored proteins from FRT cells and will study the structure of the anchors in collaboration with the laboratory of Dr. M. Ferguson in Dundee.
+In addition, to see whether there are some important differences in the GPI anchor between apical and basolateral GPI proteins we have purified different apical and basolateral GPI-anchored proteins from FRT cells and are studying the structure of the anchors in collaboration with the laboratory of Dr. M. Ferguson in Dundee.

 Intracellular trafficking of PrPc and its mutants: correlation with TSE pathogenesis

 We have also analyzed the exocytic pathway of single and double glycosylation mutants and of a mutant lacking the GPI anchor.
 Interestingly the glycosylation mutant A182T, which is pathological (i.e., found in familial forms of CJD), displays important differences in sorting and DRM association compared to the wild-type protein.
-We have just received the P3 facilities and begun our project on the infected cells to study PrPSc trafficking and possibly to attempt to identify the site of conversion.
+In our P3 laboratory, we have begun our project on the infected cells to study PrPSc trafficking and possibly to attempt to identify the site of conversion.
 We have prepared wild-type and mutant PrP-GFP constructs that we plan to use to identify the site of conversion in living cells.

-In the last 6 months we have made some progress in our understanding of the internalization route followed by PrP.
+We have also made some progress in our understanding of the internalization route followed by PrP.
 It has been shown that PrPC can be internalized either via clathrin-coated pits or via caveolae.
 Following endocytosis, PrP is recycled back to the cell surface after processing.
 Study of the endocytic recycling pathway is of interest because it may be the route along which the critical conversion of PrPC to PrPSc takes place, and because one physiological function of PrPC might be to facilitate uptake of an as yet unidentified extracellular ligand, by analogy with receptors responsible for uptake of transferrin and low-density lipoprotein.

 To test the involvement of caveolae and coated pits in the endocytosis of PrPc isoforms we have used FRT cells which do not express caveolin and do not have caveola, as well as FRT cells transfected with cav1, which do form caveolae.
 We found that PrPc is internalized in both cell lines, but is never found in coated pits.
 From these and other data we believe that PrP is internalized via a non-coated pits non-caveolae internalization pathway, which is, however, raft-dependent.
 We are currently charachterizing the requirements of this internalization pathway.